lisosea/ReliefSleeve/README.md

 ## Features

 - Automatic vibration activation based on user jerks/twitches detected by the MPU6050 sensor.
 - User-configurable threshold for automatic activation.
-- Manual vibration activation through user input.
+- Manual vibration activation through an LED On/Off switch.

 ## Components Used for Prototype